Softvelum/paywall-code-samples-wmsauth/README.md

-Code snippets of WMSAuth hot-linking protection for Wowza
+Code snippets for WMSAuth hot-linking protection
 =====================

-WMSAuth is a feature set for WMSPanel, the admin and reporting panel for Wowza.
+WMSAuth is a feature set for WMSPanel, the admin and reporting panel.
 This set allows restriction of your media access by:
-- connections count;
+- hot-linking re-publishing protection;
 - geo-location and IP ranges;
-- hot-linking re-publishing protection.
+- connections count.

+This protection and restriction may be aplied for Wowza Media Server and Nimble Streamer.

 Read more about it in this blog post: http://blog.wmspanel.com/2012/09/wowza-geo-ip-range-connections-lock.html